pulp-platform/pulp-dsp/README.md

 - Use clang-format to format the code;

-- Make sure that all tests pass.
+- Make sure that all tests pass;

+- Maintain the compatibility for both 'old' and 'new' sdk (see `rtos_hal.h`).

 More details can be found in `HACKATHON.md`.